top of page

 All of our center stones that are over .50ct. come with a certificate from either GIA, IGI, or EGL.
 These diamonds will have the certificate number laser engraved on the girdle of the stone, and can be viewed under a microscope when loose or set (with the exception of being set in a bezel).
 The stone will have a minimum grading of G color and VS2 clarity and Very Good cut.
 Melee diamonds do not come with certifications from a gemological laboratory, as they are generally too small to grade individually.

 I work with a wide variety of colored gemstones!
 However, I will only work with stones that I supply from certified stone sources, or heirloom gemstones (passed down from parents, grandparents, etc.).
-My most beloved suppliers are Gems by Nomads, and Sorbet Sapphires, and other B2B exclusive sources!
+My most beloved suppliers are Caleb B. Quashen International, Sorbet Sapphires, and other B2B exclusive sources!
 At this time we do not work with stones sourced from other jewelers or stones bought on Etsy.

 My colored stones are generally not certified, as that is not common practice in the jewelry industry, with the exception of extremely rare and valuable gems.
 But for an additional fee we can (usually) send your stone to a Gemological laboratory to be graded.